iivanoo/covid-apps-observer/data/data_uk/reports/resources/gov.scot.covidtracker___1.2.1/report.md

 > Excellent.
 Many thanks for making this app which keeps us all safer and aware.<br> :date: __2021-01-27 22:28:42__

-> Updating review,,,track and trace provided me with new code which worked within the app.
-Will say I have been in contact with two people who tested positive but had no notification through app but dont know if they inputted the code 🤔<br> :date: __2021-01-20 13:31:05__

 #### 3-star reviews